 As most holidaymakers will know, travel insurance is an essential part of preparing for an upcoming trip, but there are so many policies on offer that narrowing it down to just one can sometimes be a bit perplexing.
-With this in mind, we thought we would put together this travel insurance guide to help you pick the perfect insurance for your needs.
+With this in mind, we thought we would put together this guide to travel insurance to help you pick the perfect cover for your needs.

 The first and most important thing to consider when choosing a travel insurance policy is the type of getaway you are planning.
 It doesn't matter whether you are opting for a fortnight on the beach, embarking on a once-in-a-lifetime round the world trek or just jetting off on a whirlwind weekend, travel insurance is essential.
 However, different types of trips have insurance requirements unique to them.

 If you are planning on staying away for more than three months, a Long Stay Travel Insurance policy is ideal.
 As this type of insurance can cover you for up to 18 months, it is a great option for the more adventurous traveller, or those with a spontaneous streak.

 As well as looking at the holiday itself, it is also worth taking into account your overall travelling habits; if you are something of a jetsetter, or even just like to get away more than once a year, taking out an Annual Travel Insurance policy could be the best deal for you.
 However, if the holiday is a rare treat, then Single Trip Insurance is likely to be your best option.

 Travel insurance is not just for those enjoying a holiday abroad and is a necessity for jaunts in the UK.
 Although it may not seem apparent at first (especially with the NHS on our doorstep), UK travel insurance not only means that the option of private treatment is available if necessary, but it also protects you should you book a cottage or hotel and are unable to attend for an unforeseen reason.
 This ensures that you will not lose the money already paid for your holiday.